Mapwright home page

 12. If we do decide to use you, how will progress be tracked?

 You should know how you will be kept informed.
-For example, does the consultant provide written reports, or are there scheduled progress meetings?
+For example, does the consultant provide written reports, or are there scheduled progress meetings, or just email check-ins?
 If they have no plans to do this, how will you know how things are going?
+This is particularly important if you yourself aren't interacting directly with the consultant.

-13. Are you willing to do some part of the project first, such as a gap analysis or a project plan to an agreed price?
+13. Are you willing to do a part of the project first, such as a gap analysis or a project plan to an agreed price?

 This enables you to try them out without committing yourself further at this point.
-For example, the consultant might do something they call 'benchmarking', 'scoping' or a gap analysis.
+For example, the consultant might do something they call a gap analysis, 'benchmarking', or 'scoping'.
 This is quite a common practice among professional services consultants.

 Unprofessional or bad consultants won't like this suggestion.
 If they refuse or become agitated, say goodbye.
 Now.